sawyerit/docker_images/central_switch/README.md

 -----

 * write door logs to gdrive spreadsheet - finish implementation of all logging
+* connection is not long-lived to spreadsheet, check auth each time before logging
+* dynamic dns on router for "static ip" (or run noip server on PI instead of messing w/router)
+* assign static ip's to the pi's
 * breadboard POC the switch and controller, remote GPIO code
 * wire up pi zero w and switch to opener
 * Alexa skill to get status of garage door